 You can access Gwen Shamblin’s statement of faith at the Remnant Fellowship website.
-In her call-to-arms entitled "The New Jerusalem," she makes "sweeping and general statements concerning the state of the church."
+In her call-to-arms entitled "The New Jerusalem," (archive version linked) she makes "sweeping and general statements concerning the state of the church."
 Overall, her indictment is based on the idea that true Christians will offer complete obedience to God, and that it is this obedience, or "DOING," which saves us.
 She compares a struggling Christian to a participant in idolatry, and sees the churches as complicit in deluding modern Christians with a "false grace message."
 In our opinion, her arguments are patchworks quilts of scriptures lifted out of context and misinterpreted.
 However, without a lot of careful searching and study, her arguments can be quite convincing.
 A former member characterizes her understanding of Gwen’s message as follows:

 Accepting Gwen Shamblin’s message also means accepting the logical consequences of believing that all modern churches are "counterfeit."
 True Christians will "get off a sinking ship" by leaving their churches and separating from counterfeit Christians.
 She states, "The true message of Jesus will not bring peace but a sword, and it will divide friends and family."
 In our experience, this is indeed the case, and it seems to happen frequently in the families of Remnant Fellowship members.